-Selling property can be a significant financial decision, and understanding the tax implications is crucial for maximizing your returns.
+Selling property can be a significant financial decision, and understanding the tax implications is crucial for maximising your returns.
 In India, income from property sales is taxed under the head "Capital Gains."
 The tax you pay on the sale depends on whether the property qualifies as a short-term or long-term asset, as well as various exemptions available.
-To navigate this process smoothly, it is essential to understand how to calculate capital gain on property.
-Read on to explore key aspects such as capital gains tax, applicable rates, exemptions, and tax-saving strategies, ensuring you are well-informed before selling your property.
+To navigate this process smoothly, it is essential to understand how to calculate capital gain tax on sale of property.
+Read on to explore key aspects such as capital gain tax on property, applicable rates, exemptions, and tax-saving strategies, ensuring you are well-informed before selling your property.

 What constitutes capital gains in property transactions?